 Can Chinchillas See in the Dark?

-Chinchillas are not truly nocturnal animals, but they do have excellent vision that allows them to see well in the dark.
+Chinchillas are not truly nocturnal animals, but they do have vision adaptation that allows them to see well in the dark.
 This makes them successful at nocturnal life, although they prefer a crepuscular lifestyle.
-You can easily accommodate the crepuscular and nocturnal preferences of your chinchilla through simple adjustments of cage placement and daytime activities.
-Make sure the whole household is on board with respecting your chinchilla’s needs to keep it happy and healthy.

 Featured Image Credit: Igor Kovalchuk, Shutterstock